 The illustrator has become as important as the art they create because the personal is political.
 Our times demand a deeper understanding of the vernacular of different cultures and subcultures, of hidden histories and the cultural roots and meanings of images and aesthetics.
 For example, a digital illustrator and motion graphics artist like Judith Rudd has developed a personal illustration style based on black glamour that's shaped by her experiences as a black woman and her engagement with the high fashion aesthetics of 'Ball' culture.
 Adept at using images to tell stories, Rudd's editorial illustrations often draw on historical depictions of blackness.

 The memo has been sent: tokenism is over, and cultural appropriation is theft.
-Audiences want to see real difference and the public backlash when inauthenticity is detected is swift and harsh.
+Audiences want to see a real difference and the public backlash when inauthenticity is detected is swift and harsh.
 Authentic representation and true diversity mean hiring illustrators from appropriate backgrounds.
 Artists who can draw on their own lived experiences and cultural knowledge know how to tell a story accurately.
 Art directors are waking up to this new reality and asking for illustrators who embody the community they're being hired to represent.

 Change does not have to be hard, uncomfortable or confronting; it just has to be a conscious choice.
 The illustrations of Vietnamese-American artist MyTien Pham, Queenbe Monyei and Nien-Ken Alec Lu are good examples of the quietly transformative power of inclusion and radical softness.
 Deconstructing stereotypes and creating humanising images of people as whole beings is a revolutionary act in a world that rejects one's humanity.